U.S. Navy Removes Official After Multiple Deadly Warship Collisions

 Still, the Wall Street Journal reports that there has been no specific finding of fault on Aucoin’s behalf, although the investigations into both the USS John McCain’s collision and the fleet as a whole are still young.

 The timing of Aucoin’s dismissal arrives at a time of increased tensions within the area patrolled by the Pacific Fleet.
-North Korea has renewed threats upon U.S. targets while the Chinese are developing their many artificial islands in disputed waters, all while merchants continue business as usual on the seas, and the Trump administration struggles to assert control.
+North Korea has renewed threats upon U.S. targets while the Chinese are developing their many artificial islands in disputed waters, all as merchants continue business as usual on the seas, and the Trump administration struggles to assert control.
 As an anonymous Japanese Maritime Self Defense Force officer told NBC News, “Losing another ship now is bad timing.
 It may raise concern over America’s defensive capabilities and it could send the wrong signal to North Korea and China.”
-Indeed, U.S. Navy hopes to right the ship, so to speak.

 (Via Wall Street Journal & NBC News)